 24th Oct: John Peel Session.
 (Recorded 2nd Oct) See 'BBC Sessions' for full details.

-FIRST US Tour, Supporting Procul Harum (+ Tir Na Nog )
+FIRST US Tour, Mostly Supporting Procul Harum (+ Tir Na Nog ) plus a series of solo dates

 Based on Brown Uni and Washington, incomplete: King Henry, Black & White Rag, Three Drunken Maidens, Reels: Bank Of Ireland, Cam Ye, Gaudete, Ups & Downs, Royal Forester, Truck Driving Man, Spotted Cow; Reels: Mason's Apron, Rag Doll